oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_public_ip_pool_actions_module.rst

 ..
 Description

 - Perform actions on a PublicIpPool resource in Oracle Cloud Infrastructure
-- For *action=add_public_ip_pool_capacity*, adds a Cidr from the named Byoip Range prefix to the referenced Public IP Pool.
-The cidr must be a subset of the Byoip Range in question.
-The cidr must not overlap with any other cidr already added to this or any other Public Ip Pool.
+- For *action=add_public_ip_pool_capacity*, adds some or all of a CIDR block to a public IP pool.
+The CIDR block (or subrange) must not overlap with any other CIDR block already added to this or any other public IP pool.
-- For *action=remove_public_ip_pool_capacity*, removes a Cidr from the referenced Public IP Pool.
+- For *action=remove_public_ip_pool_capacity*, removes a CIDR block from the referenced public IP pool.

 ..
 Aliases